|Frequently asked questions about memory|

 From your experience, and I know it is different with different people, how many repetitions (how far out on the scale in the future) does one need to make to have mastered in information, and what is the standard deviation for that number?

 There is no point when you can say the material is remembered for ever!
 Even after 20 years of repetitions there is a slight risk of forgetting.
-If you want to always remember a piece of information with a defined degree of probability, you should proceed with your repetition till your last day on this planet
+If you want to always remember a piece of information with a defined degree of probability, you should continue repetitions indefinitely.

 We do not take an official stand on memory enhancing drugs and advise caution and consulting your physician